 However, you might face uncertainties that these steps do not account for, such as you not owning your own house yet but have planned for it further down the line.
 The entire purpose of setting up this baby step is to ensure that you do not proceed to take on more bad debts and are prepared for whatever life has in store for you.

 My Point Of View – Baby Step 3

 I agree with saving 3-6 months of expenses.
 I have 6 months of expenses in cash for emergencies.
 It’s better to be prepared than to be sorry, right?

-This may not be applicable for everyone since we all have different needs and wants.
+This may not be applicable to everyone since we all have different needs and wants.
 It may be different depending on if you own a home, have kids, or own a car.
 In short, it all comes down to your budget.
-So know first your situation so you can better assess what is the right amount for you.
+So first your situation so you can better assess what is the right amount for you.

 [Related Read: How To Build Your Own Money Making Machine Now]

 Baby Step 4: Invest 15% Towards Retirement